VISIT OUR ART STORE ▶

 Step 1: Draw Circles

-Start by drawing the circles where you want your bokeh effect to appear.
+Start by drawing the circles where the bokeh effect will appear.

-Use a pencil to sketch them out lightly, so they're not too obvious under the masking fluid later.
+A pencil is used to sketch them out lightly, so they’re not too obvious under the masking fluid later.

 Step 2: Apply Masking Fluid

 This will protect them from any paint later on.
-If you use a bottle, though, keep in mind that it can have a strong odor.
+If a bottle is used, it’s important to keep in mind that it can have a strong odor.

 Step 3: Paint the Background

-Since the masking fluid is in place, you don’t need to be overly careful—your bokeh spots are safe.
+Since the masking fluid is in place, there is no need for excessive caution—bokeh spots are protected.

-This method allows you to use techniques like wet-on-wet blending, creating smooth transitions of color in your background.
+This method allows the use of techniques like wet-on-wet blending, creating smooth transitions of color in the background.

-If you want a rich, dreamy effect, experiment with different hues, like soft blues or warm sunset tones.
+For a rich, dreamy effect, the artist may experiment with different hues, such as soft blues or warm sunset tones.

 Step 4: Remove the Masking Fluid

-Once your painting is completely dry, gently remove the masking fluid by rubbing it off with your fingers or an eraser.
+Once the painting is completely dry, the artist gently removes the masking fluid by rubbing it off with fingers or an eraser.

-Underneath, you’ll reveal crisp, untouched white circles that pop beautifully against your background.
+Underneath, crisp, untouched white circles are revealed that pop beautifully against the background.

 Step 5: Adjust and Soften the Bokeh Effect

-To make the bokeh look more natural, soften the edges of some circles by lightly dampening them with a clean, wet brush.
+To make the bokeh look more natural, the artist softens the edges of some circles by lightly dampening them with a clean, wet brush.

-You can also pull in a little color from the background to give them a subtle tint.
+A little color from the background may also be pulled in to give the circles a subtle tint.

-If you want more variety in your bokeh, try adding a diluted wash of pink, blue, or any other color inside some of the circles.
+If more variety is desired, a diluted wash of pink, blue, or any other color can be added inside some of the circles.

-This step adds depth and prevents the circles from looking too stark against the background.
+This step adds depth and prevents the circles from appearing too stark against the background.

 Pros of Using Masking Fluid

-- Protection: Masking fluid ensures that your bokeh circles stay white, even with multiple layers of paint.
+• Protection: Masking fluid ensures that bokeh circles stay white, even with multiple layers of paint.

-- No Smudging: The circles are fully protected from paint, so you don't need to worry about ruining them.
+• No Smudging: The circles are fully protected from paint.

-- Fun to Experiment: It's a great method if you love layering and creating soft blends.
+• Fun to Experiment: A great method for artists who love layering and creating soft blends.

 Cons of Using Masking Fluid